Ground-truth retrieval benchmark

 | Source code transmitted anywhere | 0 bytes |

-That is the citation guarantee, measured: answers about your code, with file-and-line proof — and an answer engine that declines rather than guesses when retrieval comes up empty.
+That is the citation guarantee, measured: answers about your code, with file-and-line proof, from an engine that declines rather than guesses when retrieval comes up empty.

-One stricter metric, for completeness: in 83% of questions the answer's citations included the exact file our ground truth named (up from 60% after a retrieval fix — see the changelog).
-The remainder answered correctly while citing related code — for example the place a function is used rather than the line it's defined on.
-We publish it because honest benchmarks publish their strictest number, not just their best one.
+One stricter metric, for completeness: in 83% of questions the answer's citations included the exact file our ground truth named (up from 60% after a retrieval fix; see the changelog).
+The remainder answered correctly while citing related code, for example the place a function is used rather than the line it's defined on.
+We publish the strict number alongside the flattering one.

 What actually moved the numbers

-Honest benchmarking means crediting the right change.
-The jump in exact file-hit came from a retrieval fix — folding exact-name matches into the hybrid ranking instead of letting a literal symbol short-circuit it — not from the cross-encoder reranker.
+Credit belongs to the right change.
+The jump in exact file-hit came from a retrieval fix (folding exact-name matches into the hybrid ranking instead of letting a literal symbol short-circuit it), and it did not come from the cross-encoder reranker.
 Here is the isolated effect of each, on the same 30-question set:

 | Configuration | Exact file-hit |